metabolism/wordpress-bundle/docs/index.md

 ## Wordpress configuration

+The bundle installs the `WP Steroids` Wordpress plugin, it mimics Symfony behaviour using yaml to configure Wordpress.

 When the bundle is installed, a default `wordpress.yml` is copied to `/config/packages`

 This file allows you to manage :